-Nothing can be more frustrating for a gardener than to spend time deciding what plants to grow, travel to the landscape garden center to select and purchase the plants, take them home and plant them only to have the plants either fail to perform as expected or worse yet, to die.
+Nothing can be more frustrating for a gardener than to spend time deciding what plants to grow, travel to the landscaping garden center to select and purchase the plants, take them home and plant them only to have the plants either fail to perform as expected or worse yet, to die.
 New plant care differs from established plant care.
 Just a few extra minutes of your time can make all the difference in caring for new landscape plants.

-New Landscape Plant Care
+New Landscaping Plant Care

 Ideally, nature would take care of this beautiful natural scenery for us.
 Unfortunately, we often want to grow plants in places they wouldn’t naturally grow.
 We also want to grow more of them than would naturally grow in an area.
 And we want to plant them at what nature would consider being the “wrong” time of season.
 Because of all this, we can’t rely on nature to provide the necessary elements to establish our new plants.